tarmo888/Wordle2Townscaper/README.md

 # Wordle2Townscaper

-Wordle2Townscaper to is meant to translate Wordle tweets into Townscaper houses using yellow and green building blocks.
+Wordle2Townscaper is meant to convert Wordle tweets into Townscaper houses using yellow and green building blocks.
 You can download the tweet contents, parse pasted tweet contents or manually edit of 6 rows and 5 columns.
 Optionally, you can also choose whether wrong guesses should be left blank on Townscapper or filled with white blocks.
-Ground floor is always needed because you can change its color.
+Ground floor is always needed because you can't change its color.

 [![Screenshot](world2twitter.png)](https://twitter.com/tarmo888/status/1482938974809346049)
 [![Screenshot](twitter2github.png)](https://tarmo888.github.io/Wordle2Townscaper/)